OIRAN

 Forbidden Love with a Samurai

-A powerful sword-fighting drama set in the dazzling world of Edo’s pleasure quarters, portraying a fierce and fleeting love between a courtesan and two rival samurai.
+A powerful sword-fighting drama set in the dazzling world of Edo’s pleasure quarters, portraying a fierce and fleeting love between an oiran courtesan and two rival samurai.

 About OIRAN

 Most oiran were sold into the pleasure quarters as children and had no freedom to leave.
-They underwent years of training and discipline before becoming courtesans.
-While their lives were shaped by coercion and limited choices, those who rose to the top could exercise some degree of autonomy, including the right to refuse certain clients.
+They underwent years of strict training before becoming courtesans.
+While their lives were shaped by coercion and limited choices, those who rose to the top could exercise a degree of autonomy — including the right to refuse certain clients.

 OIRAN Parades